-- ing during the first 12 to 15 fires.
+- 18. The special paints used on your stove may give off some smoke and an odor while they are curing during the first 12 to 15 fires.
 Additional smoke and odor may be emitted from the light oils used in construction of the fire box.
 This should disappear after a short period of time and not occur again.
 Persons with lung conditions or owners of susceptible domestic pets (such as birds) should take prudent precautions.
 Open windows and doors as needed to clear smoke and/or odor.
 Paint discoloration will occur if the stove is over fired. - 19.
 This stove has a painted surface which is durable but it will not stand rough handling or abuse.
-Use care when installing your stove.
-After a period of use the firebox walls may become distorted.
-A slight distortion will not affect stove operation. - 20.
+When installing your stove, use care in handling. - 20.
 CLEAN STOVE FREQUENTLY as soot, creosote and ash may accumulate.
 Clean exterior with soap and warm water when stove is not hot.
 Do not use any acids or scouring soap, as these solvents wear and dull the finish. - 21.
-ALERT ALL PERSONS TO THE HAZARDS OF HIGH SURFACE TEMPERATURES while stove is in operation especially young children.
+ALERT ALL PERSONS TO THE HAZARDS OF HIGH SURFACE TEMPERATURES while stove is in operation - especially young children.
 Keep away from a hot stove to avoid burns or clothing ignition. - 22.
-NEVER LEAVE SMALL CHILDREN UNSUPER-VISED WHEN THEY ARE IN THE SAME ROOM AS THE STOVE.
-If small children will be in the same room as the stove during operation, provide a sturdy barrier to keep them at a safe distance from the stove. - Keep stove area clear and free from all combustible materials, gasoline, engine oil, naphtha and other flammable vapors and liquids. - 24.
-WHILETENDING THE FIRE ALWAYS WEAR PROTECTIVE CLOTHING, fire retardant hearth gloves and eye protection, to prevent burns. - 25.
-NEVER OPERATE THIS STOVE WITHOUT ASH DRAWER, ASH CLEAN OUT OR WITH THE DOOR OPEN except when re-fueling.
+NEVER LEAVE SMALL CHILDREN UNSUPER-VISED WHEN THEY ARE IN THE SAME ROOM ASTHE STOVE.
+If small children will be in the same room as the stove during operation, provide a sturdy barrier to keep them at a safe distance from the stove. - 23.
+Keep stove area clear and free from all combustible materials, gasoline, engine oil, naphtha and other flammable vapors and liquids. - 24.
+WHILE TENDING THE FIRE ALWAYS WEAR PRO-TECTIVE CLOTHING, fire retardant hearth gloves and eye protection, to prevent burns. - 25.
+Never operate this stove with the door open except when re-fueling.
 Such actions can result in very dangerous operating conditions. - 26.
 DO NOT OVER FIRE THE STOVE.
 Over firing will occur if combustion air is uncontrolled as when feed door is left open during operation.
 Such actions can result in very dangerous operating conditions.
 While in operation, keep the feed door closed and secured at all times except while tending the fire - 27.
 When adding fuel be careful not to smother the fire.
-Do not build fires against glass and do not load fuel to a height or in such a manner that it creates a hazard when opening the door. - NEVER LEAVE THE STOVE UNATTENDED with door open.
+Do not build fires against glass and do not load fuel to a height or in such a manner that it creates a hazard when opening the door. - 28.
+NEVER LEAVE THE STOVE UNATTENDED with door open.
 Always close the door after ignition. - 29.
 DO NOT CONNECT TO OR USE IN CONJUNC-